IsmailBenotmane/Merlin/README.md

 pip install -r requirements.txt
 ```

 Set `OPENAI_API_KEY` in the environment or edit `Config.OPENAI_API_KEY` in `config.py` to enable OpenAI embeddings and conversational mode.
-A placeholder key is included in the repository—replace it with your own.
+If the variable is unset, the default value "sk-your-api-key" is treated as a placeholder and local mode will be used.
 To force local embeddings only, set `USE_OPENAI_EMBEDDINGS = False`.

 ## Running the System